IvanFekete/lnum-lib/README.md

 # lnum-lib
-The library for doing arithmetic operations with long numbers in C++
+The library for performing arithmetic operations with long numbers in C++